Battling addiction and ready for treatment?

-SUD is a serious mental health condition in which a person is either physically or psychologically dependent on a particular substance.
-To clarify: physical dependence means there is a chemical imbalance in the brain that can only be rectified by the continued use of substances.
+SUD is a serious mental health condition in which a person is physically or psychologically dependent on a particular substance.
+To clarify: physical dependence means a chemical imbalance in the brain that can only be rectified by the continued use of substances.
 On the other hand, psychological dependence means that someone uses the substance because they believe they need it—and belief is a powerful force.

-Teen Boys vs Girls Addiction Issues
+Teen Boys vs. Girls Addiction Issues

 For example, boys are more likely to use marijuana than girls, and girls are more likely to overdose from drug use.
-This is because girls often metabolize substances differently than boys and are more likely to miscalculate the dosage.
-Additionally, girls tend to become addicted to substances more quickly than boys, also partially due to their smaller sizes on average.
+This is because girls metabolize substances differently than boys and are more likely to miscalculate the dosage.
+Additionally, girls tend to become addicted to substances more quickly than boys, partially due to their smaller sizes on average.

-Substance Use Trends in Young People
+Youth Substance Use Trends

 The Substance Abuse and Mental Health Services Administration (SAMHSA) also reports that 1 in 8 teens (12.5%) of teens aged 12 to 17 admitted to marijuana use within the past year.
 Marijuana use in young adults (college students ages 19-22) also increased significantly in the past 5 years.